MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service.md

   ![Db2 Warehouse Export page]({{site.baseurl}}/assets/blog/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service/db2-warehouse-export-page.png)
 - Go to Service Credentials tab and click on **New credential**.
 Click on Add to create a new credential for Db2 Warehouse.
 - Under Actions, click on View credentials and copy the credential details to clipboard (use the copy to clipboard button on the right.)
-- Go to Mobile Analytics console and follow the second step in Export/Db2 Warehouse.
-Paste the Db2 Warehouse credentials and click on Submit.
+- Go back to Mobile Analytics console, select Db2 Warehouse under Export and go to the second step in "Set Up Export" page.
+Here paste the Db2 Warehouse credentials that you had copied earlier into the clipboard and click on Submit.
 - On submission, the view displays the export enabled page which details the DB schema and tables that would be created in Db2 Warehouse.

   ![Db2 Warehouse Export schema]({{site.baseurl}}/assets/blog/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service/db2-warehouse-export-schema.png)